m3-labs/cofund/README.md

 This repo contains the smart contracts for the prototype of the Cofund app that we built in the DAO Global Hackathon.

-The light-paper in `paper.md` contains an extended practical relevance explanation toghether with more details on future development goals.
+The light-paper in [paper.md](https://github.com/m3-labs/cofund/blob/main/paper.md) contains an extended explanation of the framework toghether with more details on practical relevance and future development goals.
+We also have mockups that show how our full product will look like, with management of multiple projects, milestone tracking, and a configuration panel where the DAO operator can choose among a flexible set of voting strategies, voting-funding conversion rules, and checkpoint/milestone evaluation rules.

-Links for the pitch deck and the video with the demo for the submission:
+Links for the submission:
-- XXX
+- Pitch deck XXX
-- XXX
+- Video with pitch and demo XXX

 ## Quick Setup Guide